apigee-labs/apigee-analytics-collector/README.md

-# apigee-analytics-forwarder
+# apigee-analytics-collector
-This is a tool for forwarding analytics data from Edge to Apigee Analytics.
+This is a tool for collecting analytics data from Edge to Apigee Analytics.
 It leverages Edge Management API to retrieve data from Cloud or On-Prem orgs and forwards it to Apigee Analytics.

 #### <a name="installation"></a>Installation
-`apigee-analytics-forwarder` is a Node.js module and you can install it using npm:
+`apigee-analytics-collector` is a Node.js module and you can install it using npm.

 ##### Requirements
 NPM 2.x or greater and Node.js 4.x.